Avy Awareness and Beginner Backcountry Ski & Splitboard Tour – Truckee CA

 Location - California, Truckee

 This workshop is designed for women who are new to the backcountry!
 If you’ve never been touring before or only a handful of days and are looking for mentorship and skill building, this course is for you!
-Our goal is to create a fun and welcoming environment where you can ask questions, learn to use your Alpine Touring, Splitboard, or Telemark set-up, and with a professional.
+Our goal is to create a fun and welcoming environment where you can ask questions, learn to use your Alpine Touring Gear or Splitboard with a professional.
 We’ll teach you the basics of winter backcountry travel and explain the gear and tools you need.
 You will also meet other women who are getting into the backcountry which is usually one of attendees top highlights!
 This course will leave you with a good introduction to backcountry basics and begin the process of putting all the pieces together — the next step is to take your AIARE Avalanche Level 1 Course.

-During an weeknight online evening session we’ll introduce all the gear, how to pack and plan for the backcountry, and provide an introduction to avalanche safety.
+During a weeknight online evening session we’ll introduce all the gear, how to pack and plan for the backcountry, and provide an introduction to avalanche safety.
 The following field day, in a small group including your instructor, will include a full day tour in backcountry terrain.

 Backcountry Babes instructors have years of backcountry skiing experience, ranging from professional ski patrollers, AIARE avalanche course instructors, cat ski guides, and AMGA Ski Guides.
 We love teaching Backcountry Babes courses so we can help more women ski in the backcountry and do so in a supportive, fun, and encouraging learning environment.